Main Page Content

 What does the math tutoring program do?

-The SLC math tutoring program is designed to assist Brockport students who need extra help with course work related to mathematics.
+The math tutoring program is designed to assist Brockport students who need extra help with course work related to mathematics.
 Students enrolled in math, statistics, science, or any other courses involving mathematics are welcome to drop in for math tutoring whenever questions or difficulties arise.
 Math tutors are available to help students with a number of tasks, including preparing for exams and quizzes, overcoming homework-related difficulties, understanding particular problems or concepts, using math textbooks effectively, elaborating on proofs, clarifying class notes, and providing tips on how to study mathematics more effectively.
-Additionally, math tutors will encourage students to make use of the SLC instructional videos, software, and printed materials as an additional means for improving math skills.
+Additionally, math tutors will encourage students to make use of instructional videos, software, and printed materials as an additional means for improving math skills.

 What will a math tutor do for me?